michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.5.3 =
+- Added cache count indications in the `Cache` setting section.
+- Fixed a bug that deleting expired caches were deleting unexpired items in some occasions.
 - Changed the natively activated templates to include `Single` and `Sidebar`.

 = 2.5.2 - 11/23/2016 =